Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 He looked back at his men.
 All of them had the same gawping expression.

-“Pretty impressive, huh?”
+"Pretty impressive, huh?"
 He could *hear* Firth’s shit-eating grin.

-“Yeah, no shit.”
+"Yeah, no shit."

-“Yup.
-Ain’t *nobody* got that crazy explosive strength they do, ‘cept ‘fer me an mebbe a couple others.”
+"Yup.
+Ain’t *nobody* got that crazy explosive strength they do, ‘cept ‘fer me an mebbe a couple others."

-“...Can *you* do that shit?”
+"...Can *you* do that shit?"

-“Not as pretty, but yeah.
+"Not as pretty, but yeah.
 So can Julian, an’ I can manage at least as far as Yan.
 I think Alex can do this shit too?
 Well…never mind, he ain’t on team.
 Anyway.
 Takes our very best to hang wit’ ‘em.
-Colors everything about how they see the world, too…” he shook his head admiringly, then glanced down at his watch again and his expression fell.
-He swallowed, blinked, then gestured for Eugene to follow him. “...C’mon.
-Just a few minutes left.”
+Colors everything about how they see the world, too…" he shook his head admiringly, then glanced down at his watch again and his expression fell.
+He swallowed, blinked, then gestured for Eugene to follow him. "...C’mon.
+Just a few minutes left."

 Oh.
 Yeah.
 Shit.

 Somewhere off among the trees, the Song of Songs started.
 Eugene could hear a steady drumbeat, and first one voice, then two, then more and more lift themselves into something *raw* that was equal parts music and a widow’s shriek of loss.

-“Shit, uh…” Gene paused.
+"Shit, uh…" Gene paused.

 Firth shook his head.
-“No. It’s very sacred, there’s rites you hafta do to witness.
-They’re close-by an’ they’re happy if you listen, but…the penalty ‘fer intrusion is death.”
+"No. It’s very sacred, there’s rites you hafta do to witness.
+They’re close-by an’ they’re happy if you listen, but…the penalty ‘fer intrusion is death."

-“So…*don’t* create an incident.”
+"So…*don’t* create an incident."

-“Yes.
+"Yes.
 They’d tear you apart in a *heartbeat* if you somehow got past their guards.
-Don’t test them.”
-Firth softened. “‘Sides.
+Don’t test them."
+Firth softened. "‘Sides.
 Julian is there so it ain’t like there’s no human involvement.
 They insisted.
-Now let’s go find a seat…”
+Now let’s go find a seat…"

 The seats in question were logs around a large holo-TV projection in the middle of the village, right in front of the library entrance.
 Nobody was talking, now.
 The drumming was getting faster, had become something pounding and driving and *violent.* Gene could imagine they were fucking flinging themselves around like a mosh pit over in whatever grove they were using for this.